Can an Emergency Dentist Save a Tooth Hit by Baseball?

 - Take NSAIDs to lessen swelling and pain.

 A fractured tooth needs emergency dental care to avoid further deterioration.
-The treatment of a fractured tooth is decided based on the location and the severity of the fracture.
+The decision regarding the treatment of a fractured tooth is determined by location and severity of the fracture.
 Repair of the fractured tooth is a success only if it’s treated sooner by a dental professional.
 In that case, there is a better chance of saving the tooth.
 An endodontist may help treat some of the tooth fractures that involve issues with the pulp or the tooth’s root.

 Common treatments for a fractured tooth include: